michaelontiveros/poppy/README.md

 # Introduction
 POPPY is a [JAX](https://github.com/google/jax) library for linear algebra over finite fields.
+There is a `field` class, and an `array` class.

+An `array` is a batch of matrices over a `field`; it has `3` dimensions.
+It is stored as a `4`-dimensional `jax.numpy.int64` array.
+It is lifted to a `5`-dimensional linear representation before multiplicative operations.
+The length of the `4th` and `5th` dimension is the degree of the field.